 Note: Please see the Facility Observation Checklist for additional guidance on this standard.

+Examples: Regarding element (a), space will ideally enable residents to: (1) spend time alone; (2) access the outdoors; and (3) engage in physical activity.

+Note: See SH 9.01 for additional expectations when the organization serves families with children.
+See SH 10.08 for additional expectations when the organization serves children/youth without their parents.

-SH 7.03
+SH 6.03

-The organization considers the unique characteristics, needs, and preferences of shelter residents when grouping people together.
+The organization considers individuals’ unique characteristics, needs, and preferences when grouping people together.

 Interpretation: Characteristics and needs that should be considered can include age, necessary accommodations, ability to adjust to a group, gender, gender identity, and gender expression.
 Transgender and gender non-conforming individuals should be given access to sleeping quarters, bathroom facilities, and services based on their preferences and in accordance with applicable federal and state laws.

-Examples: Examples of ways that organizations can meet the grouping needs of transgender and gender non-conforming individuals can include, but are not limited to: (1) respecting the individual’s name and pronouns; (2) providing gender neutral restrooms where facility structure allows; (3) having residents use restrooms one at a time; (4) allowing for single bedroom models; or (5) providing LGBTQ+ specific units.
+Examples: Examples of ways that organizations can meet the grouping needs of transgender and gender non-conforming individuals can include, but are not limited to: (1) respecting the individual’s name and pronouns; (2) providing gender neutral restrooms where facility structure allows; (3) having individuals use restrooms one at a time; (4) allowing for single bedroom models; or (5) providing LGBTQ+ specific units.

-SH 7.04
+SH 6.04

-The organization maintains families as a unit and keeps sibling groups together, whenever possible.
+The organization houses families as a unit and keeps sibling groups together, whenever possible.

-NA The organization does not serve families or children and youth without their parents.
+NA The organization does not serve families or children/youth without their parents.

-SH 7: Service Components
+SH 7: Basic Services

 The organization provides services that ensure that service recipients are safe and their immediate needs are met.

 SH 7.01

-The organization’s programs provide a minimally intrusive environment that offers safety from the streets and the elements.

-Note: Please see the Facility Observation Checklist for additional guidance on this standard.

-Examples: Allowing families to follow their schedules, routines, and rituals to the greatest extent possible can support family functioning, encourage stability, and minimize stress.
+Personnel engage with persons served in ways that build trust and promote the development of positive relationships.

+Examples: Personnel can build trust and promote the development of positive relationships by, for example: adopting a trauma-informed approach to engagement; engaging with individuals in a respectful, non-threatening, non-stigmatizing, and non-judgmental manner; demonstrating sensitivity to the willingness of an individual to be engaged; interacting with individuals in a culturally and linguistically responsive manner; being honest, transparent, and authentic; listening to what individuals say and trying to understand their perspectives; responding to individuals’ goals and concerns; being consistent and reliable; recognizing strengths; offering encouragement and emotional support; respecting individuals’ autonomy, confidentiality, boundaries, and choices; and remaining persistent over time.

 SH 7.02

-The organization provides:
+Shelters meet basic needs by providing:

+water;

 nutritious food;

 clothing;